 HISTORY of the CELEBRATE NASHVILLE CULTURAL FESTIVAL

 In 1995 Scarritt-Bennett Center, a Nashville conference, retreat, and education center recognized a need within the rapidly growing and changing Nashville community.
 The population was becoming more diversified and people were in need of ways to understand and appreciate each other’s differences.
 The Celebration of Cultures was established to provide an avenue for different cultures to share their traditions through music, dance, activities, food, and crafts.
 The event, held each summer on the grounds of Scarritt-Bennett Center initially attracted around 2500 people.
 Over time the popularity of the event grew and outgrew the facilities of SBC.
 In 2006, a partnership was formed with Scarritt-Bennett Center and Nashville Metro Parks and the festival expanded and moved to its new location at Centennial Park, becoming an annual October event.
-The festival continued to grow over the next few years and last year saw more than 40,000 people in attendance.
-And, after 14 years, Scarritt-Bennett Center passed the torch of leadership exclusively over to Nashville Metro Parks.
+The festival continued to grow over the next few years saw more than 40,000 people in attendance.
+In 2011, after 14 years, Scarritt-Bennett Center passed the torch of leadership exclusively over to Nashville Metro Parks and Recreation.

-The focus and mission of the festival remains the same, encompassing over 50 cultures that live in Nashville through dance, music, visual arts, a children’s area, a Teens United Area, an educational Global Village, and exotic food samplings.
+Today the focus and mission of the festival remains the same, encompassing over 50 cultures that live in Nashville through dance, music, visual arts, a children’s area, a Teens United Area, an educational Global Village, and exotic foods.
 The event provides an experiential opportunity for Nashvillians to meet their neighbor and share traditions.
 It encourages dialogue and promotes the cross-cultural awareness and understanding so necessary in our communities.

 The Celebrate Nashville Cultural Festival continues in existence to celebrate and embrace cultural diversity through respecting, understanding, and appreciating the cultures of the Greater Nashville population.